NensiH/Social_media_impact/README.md

 </p>

-To download and use the map, <b>you have to insert your own Mapbox API key</b>, or access token into the logic.js file.
+To download and use the map on your own site, <b>you have to insert your own Mapbox API key</b>, or access token into the logic.js file.
+The current access token only works with one URL and cannot be used elsewhere.
 Mapbox provides 200,000 tile requests free of charge when you create a default public token with an account on the [Mapbox website](https://www.mapbox.com/).

 ## Findings